TxWRI/lavaca-nutrients/reports/model_assessment/model_assessment.md

  - $stfa$ is a short-term flow anomaly, a unitless term that reflects the difference in the current discharge from flows in the previous month;
  - $ma$ is the exponentially smoothed flow which is used to incorporate the influence of past flows on current load or concentration estimates;

 The model was slightly altered for the Lake Texana site where daily load measurements are not a function of natural flow processes, but of operation decisions.
-Here, we expect concentration to vary as a function of tributary inputs and some unknown lake metabolism processes.
+Here, we expect concentration and load discharged from the dam to vary as a function of tributary inputs and some unknown lake metabolism processes.
 At this location, daily concentrations were modeled as a function of total inflow to the lake.
 Each of the flow based covariates ($log1p(Q)$, $stfa$, and $ma$) were calculated based on total inflow from gaged tributaries.
-Total loads below Palmetto Bend Dam are then estimated using nutrient concentration in Lake Texana and reported mean daily dam discharges.
+Mean daily discharge was also included as a covariate under the assumption that hydraulic dynamics can substantially vary near the outlet of the dam based on the amount of water being discharged and influence nutrient concentration.
+Even under high inflow conditions, discharge might be low if it has been dry, conversely discharge could be higher than inflows if lake levels are high.
+Total loads below Palmetto Bend Dam were estimated using nutrient concentration in Lake Texana and reported mean daily dam discharges.

 Thin plate regression splines were used for $ddate$, $log1p(Q)$, $ltfa$, and $ma$.
 A cyclic cubic regression spline was used for $yday$ to ensure ends of the spline match (day 1 and day 366 should match).
 First-order penalties were applied to the smooths of flow-based variables which penalize departures from a flat function to help constrain extrapolations for high flow measurements.
 GAMs were fit using the `gam()` function in the "mgcv" package in R version 4.2.1.
 Basis dimensions used for smooths were adjusted after using the `gam.check()` function to ensure models were not oversmoothed.
 Model residuals were inspected for distributional assumptions using the "gratia" package.

 Left-censored nutrient concentrations were not uncommon in this dataset.
 Several methods are available to account for censored data.
 We decided to transform left-censored data to one-half the detection limit based on the fact that higher concentrations and loadings are typically associated with high-flow events and low-flow/low-concentration events will account for a small proportion of total loadings [@mcdowellImplicationsLagTimes2021].
 The "cenGAM" package in R provides the Tobit I family to accommodate censored data using the "gam" function in R. Censored Gamma models can be fit using a Bayesian framework with the "brms" package in R. Initial exploration using "cenGAM" and "brms" packages resulted in models that overestimated nutrient concentrations relative to "mgcv" [@bergbuschUnexpectedShiftPhytoplankton2021].
 All models were fit using the Gamma family and log link function.

 Hold-out data is often used to validate predictive ability of a model.
-Given the small-sample size, we used all the available data to fit models at each site and implemented repeated 10-fold cross validation to assess model performance.
+Given the small-sample size, we used all the available data to fit models at each site and implemented repeated 5-fold cross validation to assess model performance.
 Cross-validation predictions were assessed using King-Glupta Efficiency (KGE), R^2^, and Percent Bias across all folds.

 # Model Results